 AHLab welcomes direct communication, regardless of the size or severity of your comment, concern or praise.
-Our website also has a feedback module for feedbacks and our Service Satisfaction and Complaint Resolution is also available (www.ahlab.co.uk).
+Our website also has a feedback module for feedbacks and our Service Satisfaction and Complaint Resolution, as well as privacy policy is also available (www.ahlab.co.uk).